coconutpalm/boot-boot/site-src/getting-started.md

           :dependencies   '[[org.clojure/clojure  "1.8.0"]  ; Your Clojure version
                             ; Your dependencies here
-                            [coconutpalm/clj-boot "LATEST" :scope "test"]]) ; Or a specific version
+                            [coconutpalm/boot-boot "LATEST" :scope "test"]]) ; Or a specific version

-(require '[clj-boot.core :refer :all])
+(require '[boot-boot.core :refer :all])

 (set-task-options! task-options)
 ```

 ## ```/resources/index.md``` is used to generate the site home page

-Let's face it: few developers enjoy writing documentation.  ```clj-boot``` works hard to get out of the way and let you focus on quickly and organically capturing your content.
+Let's face it: few developers enjoy writing documentation.  ```boot-boot``` works hard to get out of the way and let you focus on quickly and organically capturing your content.

 Here's what you need to know: